 • Objective 2a.
-At least 60% of students will be active members of the Student Nutrition and Dietetics Association, local dietetic or professional associations, leadership positions, and/or undergraduate research.
+At least 60% of graduates will be active members of professional association, hold leadership position, or conduct research.

 Program Outcome Data is available upon request.

 Knowledge Requirements and Learning Outcomes

 It is expected that students will have obtained competence for each of the following ACEND-specified knowledge requirements and learning outcomes.